 Effective management of qualified attendees (booth visitors) is a key ingredient to tradeshow success.
 So with the awareness that staffers might have different roles to play, let us also be reminded there is no one ‘cookie cutter’ personality to look for when staffing a booth.

-Look for these personalities amongst your booth staffers for a success.
+Look for these personalities amongst your booth staffers for a successFUL TRADE SHOW.

 The Warmer Upper